mkolodny/django-react-starter-kit/README.md

 This starter kit is released under the [MIT License](https://tldrlegal.com/license/mit-license).

-*Note: If you don't want to release your project under the MIT License, just change or remove LICENSE (at the root of this repo) before publishing it.*
+*Note: If you don't want to release your project under the MIT License, change or remove the `LICENSE` file at the root of this repo before publishing it.*